In embroidered velvet crowns and robes: Laurie, a Dutch anthropologist

 and Kidane, an Eritrea asylum seeker and a local community leader

 Radiating freedom, unity, and courage, Kidane Isaac and Laurie Lijnders were married this morning at St. Anthony's Church following an early morning mass in Tigrinya (Eritrean language) and some English.
 Hundreds of celebrants filled the Catholic church in this mixed Arab-Jewish city — African asylum seekers, mainly from Eritrea but also from Sudan; Israeli social activists; and friends and family of the bride from Holland.
 Kidane's parents and seven siblings are in Eritrea, and he doesn't know when, if ever, he will see his them.
-(Kidane and I have been friends nearly three years, since shortly after he arrived in Israel.)
+(Kidane and I have been friends since 2011, shortly after he arrived in Israel.)

 Sudanese (L) and Eritrean (R) bridesmaids: